Dog & Cat Control

 Use this form to register a new dog, whether it be newly acquired or moved to the district.
 Applicants must be 16 years or over.
 Please return with payment to the Council Office.
 Payment can be made by cash, cheque or eftpos.

 Dog Registration Fees

 Dog Registration Fees and Charges 2014/15

 Dog Registration Fees are quite reasonable, so there is no excuse for an unregistered dog!

 Change of Dog Registration Details

-If you would like to make a complaint about a dog in Wudinna & Districts, please contact Council's Manager of Environmental & Community Services.
+If you would like to make a complaint about a dog in the Wudinna Council area, please contact Council's Manager of Environmental & Community Services.

-If you have lost your dog in the Wudinna District you can either check the Council website 'Notice Board' for any impounded dogs or contact Council's Manager of Environmental & Community Services.
+If you have lost your dog in the Wudinna District you can either check for impounded dogs by contacting Council's Manager of Environmental & Community Services.
 Details will be taken of the lost dog and notices displayed where appropriate for a minimum of 3 days.

 Wudinna & District's Animal Management Plan